The deadlines for applications for the 6 September 2023 start date are:

 - A second reference from a suitable source on our reference form.

-- If English is not your first language, proof of your English language ability (tests or evidence of working or studying in an English speaking environment).
+- If English is not your first language, proof of your English language ability (an approved English Language test such as IELTS or evidence of working or studying in an English speaking environment).

-After your application is reviewed, you’ll be invited to an online interview with a member of our faculty.
+After your application is reviewed and if it is successful at this stage, you’ll be invited to an online interview with a member of our faculty.
 During this, we’ll further assess your interpersonal skills and English language proficiency before formally accepting you onto the course.